 Raccoons are a Rabies Vector Species

-For Bats - We service your home with a exclusion.
-This means we build a one way door that will let them out but wont let them back in.
-Then we seal up all possible entries into your home.
-Our bat work comes with a 5 year guarantee.
+Bat Exclusion Service - We install a one way door so they get out but cannot get back in .
+Then we seal up all other possible bat entries into your home.
+Our bat work comes with a 2-5 year guarantee.

 For service call 860-333-6288 or go to our contact page and send us a message.

 Description: Groundhogs are on average 15 inches in length.
 They have a light tan coat which can appear dark at times due to the time they spend digging in the ground and your gardens.